Two Sisters' Approach to Preserving Family History

 First off, a trip to Barnes & Noble yielded top-quality archival photo albums, an X-ACTO knife, a stainless steel ruler, a self-healing mat, retro black photo corners.
 Judicious editing, good wine, lots of reminiscing (uh, or was that lots of wine & good reminiscing?) & a couple days later we had three sweet albums - our childhood, her adulthood, her cats.
 The unwanted photographs were tossed into the recycling bin.

-Nearly 12 years later, these cherished collections are still frequently & proudly trotted out for guests.
+Now, 12 & a half years later, these cherished collections are still frequently & proudly trotted out for guests.
 They don't take up any significant space & that particular family history can now be effortlessly accessed & appreciated.

 Note: This page is under construction.
 More to come.